haniibrahim/astrotools/README.md

 # Astrotools for Scilab
 Astronomy functions for [Scilab](http://www.scilab.org/).
 Based on the [CelestLab](https://atoms.scilab.org/toolboxes/celestlab/)-Toolbox from [CNES](https://cnes.fr/en) (French space agency).

-> Just for my own purpose.
-Still under development.
-Use it if you find it useful.
+> Developed just for my own needs.
+Under permanent development.
+Use it if you find it helpful.
+No warranty, no service but bug reports welcome.

+Functions make use of [SI units](https://en.wikipedia.org/wiki/International_System_of_Units "") only.

-## Functions description
+## Function's description

 Refer [`doc-table.csv`](https://github.com/haniibrahim/scilab-astrotools/blob/master/doc-table.csv "") as a quick reference manual.
-Functions make use of [SI units](https://en.wikipedia.org/wiki/International_System_of_Units "") only.
+Astrotools' functions provide documentation in their header which are [uman](https://atoms.scilab.org/toolboxes/uman/2.1) compatible.
+If toolbox "uman" is installed, type e.g. `uman AT_gravity`for help.

 ## Usage